The author is a guitarist and bassist with over 35 years of experience as a musician.

 One of the first things a beginner needs to consider is cost.
 How much will it set you back to get started with either instrument?

 There are starter drum kits out there too, but they are a little more expensive.
-Expect to spend a minimal of $500 for a quality, full-size, 5-piece starter kit with cymbals and hardware.
+Expect to spend a minimum of $500 for a quality, full-size, 5-piece starter kit with cymbals and hardware.

 This might seem expensive, but remember that, if you choose a quality kit from the beginning, you can expand on it with new cymbals, toms and even add another bass drum.
 Conversely, most guitar players end up totally replacing their guitar and amp once they start getting better.

 In the long run, your expenditures will be about the same whether you choose guitar or drums.
-It’s a fact that most of us musicians suffer from GAS in one form or another.
+It’s a fact that most of us musicians suffer from Gear Acquisition Syndrome in one form or another.
 There are always new toys out there to play with!

 Another important factor to consider when choosing between guitar and drums is where you intend to practice and play every day.
 Acoustic drums are loud.
 Very loud.
 In fact, if you haven’t been around bands in a rehearsal situation you may not understand how loud drums can be.